HOA Selective Enforcement: What It Means for Homeowners and the Board

 Conclusion

-No HOA board should engage in selective enforcement, as it can lead to legal issues, erosion of trust, and community discord.
-By ensuring clear, transparent, and consistently applied rules and providing equal access to variances, HOA boards can foster a harmonious and fair community.
+HOA boards can foster a harmonious and fair community by ensuring clear, transparent, and consistently applied rules and providing equal access to variances.
 Understanding these principles is crucial for property managers, HOA members, and lot owners to maintain a high-quality living environment.

 Remember – consistency, transparency, and fairness are key.
 Let’s keep our neighborhoods flourishing!